unicode-org/icu4x/docs/tutorials/intro.md

 ## Convenience macro

-The scenario of working with statically declared Locales is common.
+The scenario of working with statically declared `Locale`s is common.

 It's a bit unergonomic to have to parse them at runtime and handle a parser error in such case.